 Questions need to be asked of Birmingham City Council as to why they didn't do more to protect the building and to ensure that lessons are learnt so this does not happen elsewhere.

+We are engaged in consultation with Historic England so that we can understand their expectations and requirements for a restoration or rebuild of this listed building.
 Historic England provide plenty of advice on looking after heritage buildings and managing Vacant Historic Buildings is particularly pertinent.

 We are engaging with our Councillors, MP and local groups to ensure they are aware of the options and can contribute their views and suggestions as the process develops.

 We are now an unincorporated not for profit organisation and have developed an appropriate Articles of Association governing document for the Harborne Royalty Trust to apply for future charitable status.

 The Odyssey is a recently restored, independent Art Deco cinema in St Albans.

 Showing a wide selection of titles each month.
 Including new releases, foreign language films, cult rep screenings and classics.

 Our large single screen has 426 seats in total.
 216 in the balcony and 210 in the downstairs seating area.